Peter van Anrooy: Biography

 Bach, Mozart, Beethoven, Debussy, Ravel, Mahler and Strauss, he later paid more attention to modern Dutch composers.
 He also composed himself, starting from a piano piece Mars voor piano vierhandig in 1891 and ending with variations on Dutch melodies in 1937.
 His most known composition is Piet Hein Rhapsodie voor symfonieorkest, which was based on the Dutch song De Zilvervloot (Spanish treasure fleet) by J.J.
-Viotta en J.P.
+Viotta and J.P.
 Heije.
 After World War II, between 1947 and 1954 he broadcast a weekly educational radio program at AVRO on understanding classical music.

 Van Anrooy had a strong character and was active politically.
 In 1933 he signed a document Bruinboek van de Hitler-terreur en de Rijksdagbrand (lit.
 Brown book of Hilter terror and the Reichstag fire) and as a result, his music was banned during the war.
-In 1937 refused to conduct the Nazi song Horst-Wessel-Lied at the marriage of Prince Bernhard of Lippe-Biesterfeld and Juliana of the Netherlands.
+In 1937 he refused to conduct the Nazi song Horst-Wessel-Lied at the marriage of Prince Bernhard of Lippe-Biesterfeld and Juliana of the Netherlands.

 On 29 November 1906 van Anrooy married Frederique Johanna Adolphina de l'Espinasse; they had two daughters.